isomerpages/tp-virtualcampus/_explore/be-involved/freshmen-orientation-programme-2021.md

 ---
 ### <a id="spectacular"></a>Temasek Spectacular Virtual Concert 2021

-<b>Save the date - 16 April, 3pm!</b> The Temasek Spectacular is back, bigger and better!
-Find out the winners of the Temasek Friendship Games, watch snippets of the TikTok Cheers from the academic schools and test your knowledge as a TP-ian and stand a chance to win up to $2,500 of CapitaVouchers!
+Relive the Friendship Games, catch the groovy TikTok Cheers from the academic schools and test your knowledge as a TP-ian with the Temasek Spectacular Virtual Concert 2021 [video](https://www.youtube.com/watch?v=1YClN40nEYc)!

-The recording of the Temasek Spectacular Virtual Concert 2021 is being processed.
-Please check back here again soon to relive the action!

 ![SpectacularConcert]({{site.baseurl}}/images/BeInvolved-SpectacularSquare.png)